Byzantine-Tolerant Consensus in GPU-Inspired Shared Memory: Byzantine Consensus Solution

 Recall that the systems consists of $\ceil{n/p}$ warps ($p = $ warp size), and each warp execution is a phase in the model.
 Specifically, in every phase, the warp scheduler grants access to a different warp of $p$ processes to execute a fixed number of instructions from their protocol.
 As we discussed later, the warp scheduler ensures that once a process is given access to execute, it will again be given access after $\ceil{n/p}$ phases (\ie after all other warps were granted access).

 The consensus algorithm is designed to ensure agreement among processes using \BVCAS as a fundamental building block.
 Initially, each (correct) process, upon its first access to \BVCAS, attempts to write its proposed value using \Fwrite{} (Line~\ref{lin:propose}).
-This ensures that all participating processes compete to contribute their values to the shared memory structure in a sequential manner.
+This ensures that all participating processes compete to contribute their values to the shared memory structure.
 Subsequently, when a process gains further access to \BVCAS (regardless of the outcome of its \Fwrite{} operation), it retrieves a subset of previously written values using \Fview{}, which returns the first $\ceil{n/p}$ values appended in the list.
-The process then determines the consensus decision by computing the \textit{mode} (as defined in Definition~\ref{def:Mode}) of the retrieved values, selecting the most frequently occurring value.
+The process then determines the consensus decision by computing the \textit{mode}\footnote{The \textit{mode} of a set \( S \) is defined as the element \( x \in S \) that occurs most frequently.
+In case of a tie, the smallest such element is chosen. } of the retrieved values, selecting the most frequently occurring value.
 The use of \BVCAS ensures that all processes have access to the same sequence of written values, and by taking the mode, the system converges to a single consensus value.

 Conceptually the idea seems simple, but there are a few subtle issues that need to be examined carefully in order to show that this indeed solves Byzantine Consensus.
 We do so in the next section.